radinshahdaei/AA/README.md

-# AA
+# AA Mobile Game

 ُThis repository contains the source code for an AA inspired game written using Java and JavaFX.
-This projecy was an assignment for the Advanced Programming course in the Spring 2023 semester.
+This project was an assignment for the Advanced Programming course in the Spring 2023 semester.